Charles J. Fuschillo Jr.: Political activities

-Fuschillo sponsored a law to safeguard individuals' personal and private information.

-To help further protect consumers, Fuschillo authored New York State's Telemarketer "Do Not Call" Registry law, which served as the model for the federal government’s “Do Not Call” registry.
-He also sponsored the law which raised the maximum fine for price gouging to $25,000 per violation.

-Fuschillo strengthened New York State’s Clean Indoor Air Act to make worksites and public places smoke-free.

 Fuschillo also sponsored a statewide ban on over-the-counter products containing the dangerous dietary supplement ephedra.
 Fuschillo has authored child safety laws, and helped secure new educational technology for local school districts.
 Additionally, he sponsored a statewide ban on dangerous drop-side cribs, which have been linked to numerous child deaths and injuries.

-Fuschillo sponsored breast, prostate and skin cancer screening programs in communities throughout his Senate District.
-Partnering with breast cancer advocacy organizations, he wrote the law that requires New York State to match donations made to the state's Breast Cancer Research and Education Fund listed on state income tax return forms.
-He also fought to end the practice of disqualifying adoptive parents on the basis of being a survivor of cancer or any other serious illness.

-He authored a law, signed on November 1, 2011, to prevent insurance companies from denying treatments and therapies for autism.
+Fuschillo authored a law, signed on November 1, 2011, to prevent insurance companies from denying treatments and therapies for autism.
 Autism Speaks, a national autism advocacy organization, named Fuschillo a "legislative champion" in 2012 for authoring the law.

 Personal background

 Fuschillo and his wife, Ellen, reside in Merrick with their 3 children, Daniel, Chad, and Catie.